Practice keeping the Word of God in your heart by finding Bible verses to memorize.

 Psalm 119:105: Your Word is a lamp to my feet and a light to my path.

 Psalm 150:6: Let everything that has breath praise the Lord!
-Praise the Lord!
+Praise the Lord forever!

 For Tweens/Teens

-For children who are at least twelve years old, they can handle tougher and longer passages.
+Children who are at least twelve years old can handle tougher and longer passages.

 Proverbs 3:5-6: Trust in the Lord with all your heart, and do not lean on your own understanding.
-In all your ways acknowledge Him, and He will make straight your paths.
+In all your ways acknowledge Him, and He will make your paths straight.

 1 Corinthians 10:13: No temptation has overtaken you except what is common to mankind.
 And God is faithful; He will not let you be tempted beyond what you can bear.
 But when you are tempted, He will also provide a way out so that you can endure it.